-The Department of Transport is working closely with the Department of Health and Human Services and transport operators to implement a range of measures to limit the spread of coronavirus disease (COVID-19) and protect passengers on Victoria’s transport network.
+The Department of Transport is working closely with the Department of Health and Human Services and transport operators to limit the spread of coronavirus (COVID-19) and protect passengers on Victoria’s transport network.

 The Department is also working closely with the ports, freight and logistics sector as an essential service to make sure essential supplies get to where they need to go.

 Advice from the Department of Health and Human Services recognises the importance of public transport and freight and logistics as essential services to the Victorian community.